 Empathy is putting yourself in somebody else’s shoes; seeing things through their eyes and feeling their emotions.
 It’s about relating to others.
 “People don’t care how much you know until they know how much you care” (Theodore Roosevelt).

-When you lead with empathy, you take into consideration the trials and tribulations that your employees face on a daily basis, and then you can you start to comprehend their world.
+When you lead with empathy, you take into consideration the trials and tribulations that your employees face on a daily basis, and then you can start to comprehend their world.
 Once you have some context, you then need to find ways to communicate with them so they will hear you.
+The best leaders lift people up.
 When employees feel heard, cared for, and respected, they are motivated to achieve more.

 The success of a team depends on its leader.
 Employees may come and go, but if they are merely going through the motions to get to their weekend, then you aren’t getting the best out of them.
 Ask yourself – are you in tune with your team, or are you singing a completely different song?
 If you are truly connected with your team, you will get their extra effort without having to ask.

 In the book Contented Cows Give Better Milk, Bill Catlette and Richard Hadden make the case that treating people right is one of the best things any business can do for its bottom line.
 People who feel cared for are more committed, motivated, and engaged; they will typically give the extra effort to soar to higher heights without ever being asked.
-Therefore, building strong relationships with the people who you work with and truly understanding and getting to know them is critical to success.
+Therefore, building strong relationships with the people who you work with and truly understanding and getting to know them is what leads to success in business.

 6. Flexibility and Adaptability